-An important sea level fall, possibly related to a major ice-building phase in Antarctica, occurred in the late middle Miocene.
-The Marion Plateau carbonate platforms were exposed and karstified (Fig. F15C).
-A 30-m-thick succession of skeletal packstone/floatstone dominated by bryozoans (Subunit IIIA; Site 1194) was deposited seaward of NMP between ~13 and ~11 Ma (Fig. F15C), likely corresponding to a lowstand carbonate ramp.
-Paleowater depth estimates of these sediments were used to calculate the amplitude of this major sea level change (see "Sea Level Magnitude Recorded by Sediment Sequences on the Marion Plateau," p.
-47).
+An important sea level fall, possibly related to a major ice-building phase in Antarctica, occurred near the middle/late Miocene boundary.
+The Marion Plateau carbonate platforms were exposed and karstified (Figs. F14E, F14C).
+A 30-m-thick succession of skeletal packstones/floatstones dominated by bryozoans (Subunit IIIA; Site 1194) was deposited seaward of MP2 between ~13 and ~11 Ma, likely corresponding to a lowstand platform.
+Paleowater depth estimates of these sediments were used to calculate the amplitude of this major sea level change (see "Sea Level Variability").

-During the ensuing late Miocene sea level rise, the NMP was flooded (Fig. F15D), but platform growth did not reinitiate, as was observed on the SMP.
-A significant ferromanganese hardground was formed during this sea level rise on the top of the previously deposited lowstand platform sediments at Site 1194.
-From the late Miocene to the Pleistocene, a hemipelagic sediment drift consisting of greenish gray planktonic foraminiferal mudstone/wackestone with clay onlapped the middle Miocene slope lowstand platform and drowned the NMP (Fig. F15E).
+A significant hardground with phosphate was formed on the top of the previously deposited lowstand platform sediments at Site 1194.
+During the ensuing late Miocene sea level rise, the MP2 platform was drowned and carbonate production ceased.
+Platform production did not reinitiate, as was observed for the southern platform.
+Lastly, from the latest Miocene to the Pleistocene (5.6 to 0.7 Ma), a hemipelagic sediment drift consisting of greenish gray planktonic foraminiferal mudstone/ wackestone with clay onlapped on the drowned MP2 platform (Fig. F14G).